Ravenna/llmsTxtGenerator/content/collections/jobs/mid-level-laravel-developer.md

     content:
       -
         type: text
+        text: 'Please send all of the above in one email to ' -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'mailto:jobs@ravennainteractive.com'
+              rel: null
+              target: null
+              title: 'Apply Now'
+        text: jobs@ravennainteractive.com
+      -
+        type: text
-        text: 'Please send all of the above in one email to jobs@ravennainteractive.com.
-We promise to personally respond to every single application that at least has the words “Joey Loves Jam” mentioned in the cover letter so we can easily filter out the time wasters that have not read this specification.'
+        text: '.
+We promise to personally respond to every single application that includes the words “Joey Loves Jam” mentioned in the cover letter so we can easily filter out the time wasters that have not read this specification.
+Bonus points if you know what the reference is.'
   -
     type: paragraph
     attrs: